top of page

 Attend a breastfeeding support group: If you have a La Leche League meeting near you, attend a meeting during pregnancy.
 Groups are led by trained volunteers who have breastfeed their own babies and followed the principles of loving guidance.
 LLL Leaders are unique – if you have one in your area, you are so lucky!
 If you don’t, try another group in your area – at the hospital, a local lactation center, or birth center.
 It’s important to see breastfeeding mothers/babies and to get the imprint that this is doable (because it is!)
 This gives you a chance talk with breastfeeding mothers - this going to be you soon!
 Listen, observe, and ask questions.

-Prepare for your postpartum: Hopefully your childbirth education will go into this (Bradley classes do).
+Prepare for your postpartum: Hopefully your childbirth education will go into this (Bradley Method classes do).
 Being supported and prepared for postpartum is crucial to breastfeeding success.
 Being stressed out, unprepared, and in a free fall after the birth is not recommended.
 Hopefully you have amazing extended family who will care for you, but if not, then you and your partner are going to have to really talk before the birth and figure this out.
 Oh, and that brings us back again to make sure your partner is completely educated (about what's going on and what to do pregnancy through postpartum) in a prenatal class.
 Do.
 Not Wing.
 This.
 Your man has no idea what to do if know one spells it out for him.
 Partner support is critical.
 I cannot stress this enough.

 Set up your contacts: Breastfeeding will probably go smoothly and you’ll have no major issues.
 Even so, most moms have questions and concerns as they are transition into this new world.
 And, sometimes, there really are challenges.
 Make sure you have names of professionals and friends you can contact.
-Local lactation consultants, La Leche League Leaders, your childbirth educator, or doula can all be good resources for you.
+Local lactation consultants, La Leche League Leaders, your childbirth educator, or your doula can all be good resources for you.

 Prepare your mind: All that education I wrote about?
 Well, that was to prepare yourself mentally and emotionally for the new life ahead of you.
 Breastfeeding is an intensive, time consuming endeavor – totally worth it (I simply loved it) – but if you are not prepared for this, open to this, or are protecting yourself from being totally available – then that’s going to make it hard.
 The first weeks can be the most challenging – they require a lot of physical and emotional availability.
 These initial weeks are also crucial for setting up your milk supply.
 The rest of breastfeeding is so much likelier to succeed when you put in the time up front.
 If you understand the frequency of nursing, why your baby needs to nurse so often, and how the symbiotic relationship works between the two of you – well, that understanding just makes it so much easier for you.
 You will never regret being there for your child.